chungkwong/text-classifier-collection/README.md

 - Those who map a token into zero or more tokens, e.g.
     - Insert synonyms
     - User-defined mapping
-- Convert the stream into a stream from by n-gram from the original stream.
+- Convert the stream into a stream form by n-gram from the original stream.

-Surely, you can pass your own filters to the toolkit.
+Surely, you can pass your own filters into the toolkit.

 As a rule of thumb：
 - The larger the training set is, the less aggressive filters can be applied in